STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Background

-ToT provides enhanced robustness through two key mechanisms.
-First, intermediate evaluation and pruning identify and eliminate unproductive branches early, preventing error propagation.
-Second, systematic exploration of different trajectories increases the likelihood of discovering valid solutions even when some branches fail.\footnote{ For example, the model may fail to create a valid generation due to a refusal, exceeding the context limit, or failing to adhere to a structured output schema. } To evaluate intermediate and final reasoning steps, ToT methods use LLM-as-a-Judge \citep{zheng_etal_2023_llm_as_a_judge, alpaca_eval}.
-Process Reward Models (PRMs) \citep{yao2023tree, lightman2024lets, wang2025valueguided}, which score intermediate reasoning, are defined as $V(Z_i \mid x) \rightarrow [0, 1]$ where $i \leq d$.
-Outcome Reward Models (ORMs) \citep{zheng_etal_2023_llm_as_a_judge, kim2024prometheus, kim_etal_2024_prometheus2}, are defined as $V(y \mid x) \rightarrow [0, 1]$.

 Traditional ToT implementations face two primary limitations.
-First, despite sampling at high temperatures to promote diversity, branches tend to cluster around similar content with only minor variations \citep{yao2023tree, hao-etal-2023-reasoning, jiang2025artificial, zhang2025noveltybenchevaluatinglanguagemodels}.
-Second, ToT implementations lack adaptive termination mechanisms, executing for a predetermined number of steps regardless of reasoning progress, leading either to overthinking after convergence \citep{muennighoff2025s1, hong2025context} or to premature termination.
+First, sampling at high temperatures fails to promote diversity, since branches tend to cluster around similar content \citep{jiang2025artificial, zhang2025noveltybenchevaluatinglanguagemodels}.
+Second, ToT implementations perform a predetermined number of reasoning steps, which can lead to ``overthinking'' \citep{sprague2024cotcotchainofthoughthelps, liu2025mind, muennighoff2025s1, hong2025context} or insufficient reasoning.